Municipal Theatre of Teramo

-The Municipal Theatre of Teramo has been the biggest and the most important theatre of the city.
+The Municipal Theatre of Teramo was the largest and the most important theatre in the city of Teramo.
 It was located in Corso San Giorgio, near Piazza Garibaldi.

-It's been inaugurated in 1868 and demolished in 1959.
-It lasted 91 years, without reaching neither a century.
-In its place there are the new municipal Cineteatro and big commercial warehouse.
+The theatre was inaugurated in 1868 and demolished in 1959.
+It lasted 91 years, without reaching a century.
+In its place the new municipal Cineteatro and a large commercial warehouse were constructed.